luisgosmx/contracts/README.md

  **command**

- `java -jar harvester.jar -newsharvest -namesource XXXX -output XXXX`
+ `java -jar harvester.jar -newsharvest -namesource XXXX -output XXXX` outpot is the folder where they will be saved

 **Ways to get information**
  - **RSS** (Really Simple Syndication) XML format to distribute content on the web.